- Why App?

 - Contact Us

-- Completed or in progress of completing 30 or more semester hours of transferable coursework at another accredited college/university if minimum course requirements for North Carolina were met in high school.
+- have completed or are in progress of completing at least 30 hours of transferable coursework at another accredited college/university

-You are a freshmen applicant if you have less than 15 hours of college credit, or if you graduated from high school less than a year prior to your intended entry term.
+You are a freshmen applicant if you graduated from high school less than a year prior to your intended entry term to Appalachian.
 Early college students apply as freshmen and will receive transfer credit once a transcript evaluation has been completed.